 I’m the environment editor at WABE, the NPR station in Atlanta.

 Before that I was an environment editor and reporter, working on stories about people and water, energy, climate change, environmental justice and wildlife in Georgia.
-My stories have taken me from the U.S. Supreme Court, to frigid Blue Ridge Mountain streams, to a ditch near a MARTA station.
+My stories have taken me from the U.S. Supreme Court, to the Okefenokee Swamp, to a ditch near a MARTA station.

 I’ve been a fellow with Middlebury Fellowships in Environmental Journalism, the Metcalf Institute and the National Center for Atmospheric Research, and a journalist-in-residence at the National Evolutionary Synthesis Center.
-I’ve won awards for reporting on coal ash, crude oil, sea level rise and stargazing.
+I’ve won awards for reporting on coal ash, wildfire, sea level rise and stargazing.

 I’m from Atlanta, but spent enough of my 20s in California that I ended up with a San Francisco cell phone number and strong opinions on Dutch crunch bread.